 Students currently registered in a graduate program who wish to undertake studies at a western Canadian university for transfer credit toward their graduate degree at UNBC, may be eligible for exchange status under the provision of the Western Deans' Agreement.
 Forms for this purpose are available at the Office of Graduate Studies.
+Students must include an outline of the proposed course when submitting their Western Deans' Agreement Form to their supervisor (or Program Chair, if a supervisor has not yet been appointed for the student).
 If the application is approved, the university concerned will be notified by the Dean of Graduate Studies and all tuition fees applicable will be waived by the host institution.
 Student fees, however, are still applied.
 All students attending other institutions under the provisions of the Western Deans' Agreement must register concurrently at UNBC in their thesis or project and pay the semester fee.

-■ 3.0 Student Responsibilities
+3.0 Student Responsibilities

-- Students are responsible for making themselves familiar with the general regulations of Graduate Studies.
-If students are unsure about any aspect of the Graduate Studies regulations, they should contact the Office of the Registrar or the Office of Graduate Studies. - Students are responsible for making themselves familiar with the program requirements and deadlines.
+- Students are responsible for familiarizing themselves with the Graduate Studies regulations.
+If students are unsure about any aspect of the Graduate Studies regulations, they should contact the Office of the Registrar or the Office of Graduate Studies. - Students are responsible for familiarizing themselves with the program requirements and deadlines.
 If students are unsure about any aspect of the program regulations, they should contact the Program Chair. - Students are responsible for ensuring the completeness and accuracy of their registration.
-If students are unsure about any aspect of their record, they should contact the Office of the Registrar. - Students are responsible for making themselves familiar with their fee obligations as outlined in the Fees section of the calendar on page 10.
+If students are unsure about any aspect of their record, they should contact the Office of the Registrar. - Students are responsible for familiarizing themselves with their fee obligations as outlined in the Fees section of the calendar on page 9.
 If students are unsure about any aspect of the fee regulations, they should contact the Office of the Registrar. - Students are equally responsible for maintaining open communication with their academic supervisor, supervisory committee, and Program Chair through mutually agreed upon regular meetings.
 Any problems, real or potential, should be brought to the attention of the academic supervisor, supervisory committee and Program Chair promptly.
-Students should be aware that formal routes of appeal exist in the form of the Appeals Procedure of the Office of the Registrar (see Appeals Section). - A letter mailed to a student's address as it appears on record in the Office of the Registrar will be deemed adequate notification to the student for all matters concerning the student's record.
+Students should be aware that formal routes of appeal exist in the form of the Appeals Procedure of the Office of the Registrar (see Appeals Section).

+• A letter mailed to a student's address as it appears on record in the Office of the Registrar will be deemed adequate notification to the student for all matters concerning the student's record.
 Changes in address and telephone number must be reported promptly to the Office of the Registrar.

-■ 4.0 Academic Standing
+4.0 Academic Standing